 Also visible in the yellow zone is the overshoot/overdrive response: once the white target has reached full brightness it begins to fade somewhat.
 Most displays have this issue, but low quality ones have it much worse.

 This was generated using Octave on a desktop PC (Octave is free and runs on PC/MAC/Linux). if you are happy with the defaults no programming is required to produce the this figure using the example code provided.
-If you desire custom plotting code that could be arranged for a fee.
+If you desire custom plotting it's also possible to export the raw data to CSV format which can easily be important into any spreadsheet or plotting program.

 We provide everything you need the except the Pi.
 You just plug the ribbon cable into the GPIO header on your Pi and position the light sensor on your TV.
 The light sensor is attached to the blue rectangle of tape.
 Let's get a close up of the sensor in action: